 Programs of Study

-The Department of English offers three graduate degree programs: MA (including MA in the Field of Creative Writing or MA CRW), PhD and Direct Entry (PhD U), and it also participates in a number of Collaborative Programs.
-Students who will have finished their B.A., and who have not yet enrolled in any M.A. program, should, under normal circumstances, apply to the M.A. program.
-However, a small number of B.A. students may be considered for direct entry to the PhD program.
+The Department of English offers three graduate degree programs: MA (including MA in the Field of Creative Writing or MA CRW), PhD and Direct Entry (PhD U), and it also participates in a number of Collaborative Specialization Programs.
+Students who will have finished their BA, and who have not yet enrolled in any MA program, should, under normal circumstances, apply to the MA program.
+However, a small number of BA students may be considered for direct entry to the PhD program.
 Students applying to the MA program who wish to be considered for direct entry should indicate this in their statement of purpose and submit a second application to the Direct Entry program.
 However, if you are interested only in the Direct Entry program and not the MA, please apply to the Direct Entry Program only.

-Collaborative Programs offered through the Department of English are: Book History and Print Culture (MA and PhD), Diaspora and Transnational Studies (MA and PhD), Editing Medieval Texts (PhD only), Jewish Studies (MA and PhD), Sexual Diversity Studies (MA and PhD), South Asian Studies (MA and PhD), Women and Gender Studies (MA and PhD), Women's Health (MA and PhD).
+Collaborative Specializations offered through the Department of English are: Book History and Print Culture (MA and PhD), Diaspora and Transnational Studies (MA and PhD), Editing Medieval Texts (PhD only), Jewish Studies (MA and PhD), Sexual Diversity Studies (MA and PhD), South Asian Studies (MA and PhD), Women and Gender Studies (MA and PhD), Women's Health (MA and PhD).

 A Combined Program in Law and Literature (MA only) is offered through the Department of English.

 The Department requires applicants to submit one electronic or scanned transcript from each post-secondary institution attended to begin the application process.
 A transcript legend/grade scale/guide must be included attached to each transcript submitted.
 Applications will not be considered complete and will not be reviewed by the Admissions Committee until official paper transcripts have been received.
-The deadline for submitting official paper transcripts is 19 January.
+The deadline for submitting official paper transcripts is 6 January 2023.

 Electronic or Scanned copies of Transcripts: